A Cinematic Opera in Three Acts

 Terra L'Armenia

-AMEN is ultimately a story about: the immortality of the human spirit,
+Ultimately, AMEN is a story about the immortality of the human spirit, the resilience of culture and the eternal cycle of life.